 Anne Lewis, PhD., HSPP, LCAC; Clinical Psychology

-Dr. Price received her PhD from Indiana State University.
+Dr. Lewis received her PhD from Indiana State University.
 She completed her internship and worked an additional 6 years for Centerstone focusing on addictions, parenting groups, multifamily groups, chronically mentally ill, emergency services and has worked extensively providing treatment to adults, children, adolescents and families.
 She is a Licensed Clinical Addictions Counselor and holds an Education Specialist’s degree in the area of child and adolescent development from Indiana University.
 At the Charis Center she is involved in the Partial Hospitalization Program as well as providing individual and family therapy.
 She is a member of the Eating Disorders Task Force of Indiana.

 Valerie J. Weesner, PhD, HSPP; Clinical Psychology